lijiulong/SqlManager/HOWTO.md

 ### Mock file
 Mock file for SqlManager.Mock is more complex than query files.
-Please take [StandaloneQueriesMock_Sample.xml](SqlManager.Mock/StandaloneQueriesMock_Sample.xml) as reference.
+Please take [StandaloneQueriesMock_Sample.xml](SqlManager.Mock/StandaloneQueriesMock_Sample.xml) for reference.

 `SqlMock` represents the mock config mapped to the `Sql` with the same key.
 Each `SqlMock` includes one or more `MockConfig` items.
 Currently, there are two types of `MockConfig` items:

-MockConfig refer to a database
+MockConfig referring to a database

 ```XML
 <MockConfig Sequence="0" Repeat="1" ConnectionString="Data Source=mocks\test.db" />
 ```

-MockConfig refer to a csv file
+MockConfig referring to a csv file

 ```XML
 <MockConfig Sequence="1" Repeat="1" CsvFilePath="mocks\02.csv" Delimiter="," IsIncludeHeader="1" IsIncludeType="1"/>
 ```

-`Sequence` attribute determines which one is executed first and `Repeat` attribute determines how many times this result is used.
-If you set `Repeat` to 0, it will repeat all the time and the reset of mock config will be ignored.
+`Sequence` attribute determines which one is executed first. `Repeat` attribute determines how many times this result is used.
+If you set `Repeat` to 0, it will continue to repeat all the time and the rest of mock config will be ignored.

-For MockConfig items refer to a database, a valid connection string is needed, and for MockConfig items refer to a csv file, the path of csv file is required.
+For MockConfig items referring to a database, a valid connection string is needed, and for MockConfig items referring to a csv file, the path of csv file is required.
 You can change the delimiter with `Delimiter` attribute.
 If the csv file includes header, set `IsIncludeHeader` to 1.
 If the csv file includes type description, set `IsIncludeType` to 1.

 Type description should be the assembly-qualified name of the type.
 You can check `System.Type.AssemblyQualifiedName` for more information.

 If you meet any problem related to file encoding, you can set `EncodingName` attribute manually.
 According to dot net documentation, it is "the code page name of the preferred encoding.
 Any value returned by `System.Text.Encoding.WebName` is a valid input".